nathanleiby/crosswords-with-friends/README.md

 TODOS:

-- allow selecting a square
+- Send socket event when a letter is changed
-- allow selecting a square and then changing its letter
+- Show connected users